codergma/read_doc/docs/quickstart.rst

 2.Data model
 ------------------------
 In the example below we create a schema which is used to describe data model.
-After create success,check the detail of `tx info`_ .

 .. code-block:: python